-If you have never read the three posts listed under the Personal tab on the right at the top of this blog, you may want to before proceeding.
+If you have never read the first three posts listed under the My Journey tab at the top of this blog, you may want to before proceeding.
 It will give you the background info you need.

 Five years ago today my life fell apart.
 It wasn't without warning; I had been expecting it for nearly a month.
 But on March 21, 2007, a couple of Waycross city police officers stopped by my house and asked me to take a little ride with them.
 I had no way of knowing that the next 49 days were going to be the most miserable days of my life.
 I had put myself in a terrible situation through my own actions and sin.
 And now I had to live with it.

 Those 49 days were also the beginning of a spiritual rebirth for me.
 While in that horrible place I discovered a new understanding of God's love and grace.
 I have read since that when we walk with Jesus there is nothing wrong with being in a low place- because grace flows downhill.
 I have written before that after so many years of teaching others about grace, it was not until I hit the bottom during those 49 days that I truly understood what grace is.
 I learned from my family, who responded with unimaginable compassion and grace.
 I learned it from God, who made it clear that His grace would be enough to get me through.
 And I learned it - sometimes in bizarre ways - from the people I met on the inside during those 49 days.
 It was quite an experience.